agvargasb/eCommerce_Data_Analysis/README.md

 # Sprint project 01
 > E-Commerce Data Pipeline

-> Download the dataset here [https://drive.google.com/uc?id=1trgFlD744ZqotEx4cUpUSG4Tlh9Z9C8a] and place it in the root directory.
+> If you want to skip building the database, you can download it here [https://drive.google.com/uc?id=1trgFlD744ZqotEx4cUpUSG4Tlh9Z9C8a].
+Place it in the root directory.

 Hi! this is the first of several projects we're going to be working on during this course.